yloose/openhab-addons/bundles/org.openhab.binding.gcploen/README.md

 ## Discovery

-Discovery is not possible, due some form input values from the website above are required.
+Discovery is not possible, due to some form input values from the website above being required.

 ## Thing Configuration